Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 ![Heroku](../imgs/heroku_platform.PNG)

-I will not go much into the detail of the procedure.
+I will not go much into the detail of the procedure which is quite straightforward.
 In case you are interested please follow this GitHub repository for detailed instructions of how to deploy on the Heroku platform.

 [Heroku_deploy_GitHub_url](https://github.com/LDSSA/heroku-model-deploy).